 The five types of writer's block are:

-Each type has distinct causes, symptoms, and solutions.
-Many writers experience multiple types at different times, or even simultaneously.
-Identifying the primary block type is essential for effective intervention.
+Each type has its own causes, signs, and fixes.
+Many writers face multiple types at different times, or even at once.
+Finding the main block type is key to an effective fix.

 1. Cognitive Block

-Cognitive block occurs when internal thought patterns, particularly perfectionism, self-criticism, and rigid rules about writing, prevent words from reaching the page.
-Our own standards become an insurmountable barrier, creating a mental logjam where every sentence is judged before it's written.
+Cognitive block happens when thought patterns like perfectionism, self-criticism, and rigid rules about writing stop words from hitting the page.
+Our own standards become a wall.
+Every sentence gets judged before it's written.

 Key Symptoms